StetHD/tarifa-book/configurations/index.md

 ##### project_output

-Allows you to overwrite the web project output directory, which by default is `project/www`.
+This optional attribute allows you to overwrite the web project output directory, which by default is `project/www`.

 ##### assets_path

-Allows you to overwrite the assets directory, which contains the generated images and splashscreens.
+This optional attribute allows you to overwrite the assets directory, which contains the generated images and splashscreens.
 By default the `images` directory is used.

 ### `private.json`